IBM-Cloud/ibm-cloud-cli-sdk/README.md

 # Get started

-You firstly need [Go](http://www.golang.org) installed on your machine, and set up a [GOPATH](http://golang.org/doc/code.html#GOPATH).
+You firstly need [Go](http://www.golang.org) installed on your machine.
 Then clone this repository into `$GOPATH/src/github.com/IBM-Cloud/ibm-cloud-cli-sdk`.

 This project uses [go modules](https://go.dev/blog/using-go-modules) to manage dependencies.
 Go to the project directory and run the following command to restore the dependencies into vendor folder: